yoyogias/botframework-sdk/specs/manifest/botframework-manifest.md

 ### .man file format

-`M2100`: Valid .man files MUST be a serialized JSON enitity.
+`M2100`: Valid .man files MUST be a serialized JSON entity.

 `M2101`: Writers SHOULD use UTF-8 encoding for all .man files.
 Writers SHOULD NOT include byte-order marks (BOM) in .man files.
 Readers MAY reject .man files that include BOM or encoding other than UTF-8.

-`M2102`: For legibilty, writers SHOULD pretty-format JSON so it includes newlines and whitespace.
+`M2102`: For legibility, writers SHOULD pretty-format JSON so it includes newlines and whitespace.

 ## Use in APIs